Polylux

 not want to keep in all the dynamic content.

-Imagine using one-by-one
+Imagine using item-by-item

-through endless pages when they just want to see the full list.
+endless pages when they just want to see the full list.

 You can use #enable-handout-mode(true)

-at the top of your code to achieve this:
+at the top of your code to achieve

 It has the effect that all dynamic visibility of elements that reserve space is switched off.
 For example,